 Rental charges are for one screening.
-Additional showings on consecutive days are 50% of the initial rental fee.
-Rental fees for auditorium use or showings where admission will be charged are in most cases set at the regular fee or 50% of the box office gross, whichever is higher.
+Additional screenings on consecutive days are 50% of the initial rental fee.
+Rental fees for auditorium use or screenings where admission will be charged are in most cases set at the regular fee or 50% of the box office gross, whichever is higher.
 Certain films, including those marked by three asterisks (***), have higher auditorium fees.
-There is a shipping and handling charge in addition to the rental fee for each film.
+There are shipping fees and a $6 handling charge in addition to the rental fee for each film.

-The renter is responsible for the return of the films, which must be shipped the day after the screening via UPS or another registered carrier.
+The renter is responsible for the return of the films, which must be shipped the day after the screening via Federal Express or another registered carrier.
+Films should never be shipped by USPS.
 Features should be insured for $700 and shorts for $200.
 The Museum has the right to charge 50% of the base rental for each day’s delay in returning films.

-Availability may be checked by telephone, but this must be followed by a purchase order or a letter of confirmation from an institution or prepayment from individuals before a film is shipped.
-A confirmation of the booking will be sent to the renter upon receipt of the written order.
+Please check availability by submitting the Request Form found on our page.
+Availability may also be checked by telephone, but in all cases this must be followed by a purchase order or a letter of confirmation on letterhead from an institution and prepayment by credit card before a film is shipped.
+A confirmation of the booking and an invoice will be sent to the renter upon receipt of the written order.
 Cancellations must be received before a film is shipped, otherwise the full rental fee will be charged.